Four ways to tell if your cat loves you – based on science

 Because of their evolutionary ancestry, domestic cats are, by their nature, more independent than dogs.
 The wild ancestors of our cats didn’t live in social groups as canines do.
 However, during the process of domestication, cats developed the ability to form social relationships not just with other cats, but also with people.

-While they may not rely upon people to feel safe as dogs do, many cats show affection towards their guardians and seem to highly value the company of their human companions.
+While they may not rely upon people to feel safe as dogs do, many cats show affection towards their guardians and seem to value the company of their human companions highly.
 Their attachment to humans is partly influenced by their experiences of being handled by people as a kitten.

-Cats behave towards humans in the same way that they respond to their feline friends, so the secret of whether your cat feels bonded to you lies in their behaviour.
+Cats behave towards humans in the same way that they respond to their feline friends, so the secret of whether your cat feels bonded to you lies in their behavior.

 1. Look out for scenting